 |Resolved Clause Summary||Sustainability report including greenhouse gas reduction goals|

-The Principles for Responsible Investment (PRI) is a United Nations initiative whose members seek the integration of ESG factors in investment decision making.
-Members collectively hold over $33 trillion of assets under management and request information on ESG factors to analyze fully the risks and opportunities associated with existing and potential investments.
+The Principles for Responsible Investment (PRI) is a United Nations initiative that seeks the integration of ESG factors in investment decision making.
+Members collectively hold over $34 trillion in assets and request information on ESG factors to analyze the risks and opportunities associated with existing and potential investments.

-Companies such as 3M, Apple, Intel and Microsoft, among many others, increasingly require their suppliers to track and report on key environmental and social factors.
-A key Simpson Manufacturing customer, Home Depot, encourages sustainability improvement reporting from suppliers through its “Supplier Sustainability Program”.
-Competitors such as Masco Corporation and United Technologies Group publish comprehensive sustainability reports.
+Companies such as 3M, Apple, Intel and Microsoft, among many others, increasingly require their suppliers to track and report key environmental and social factors.
+Home Depot, a Simpson Manufacturing customer, encourages sustainability improvement reporting from suppliers through its “Supplier Sustainability Program”.
+Competitors like Masco Corporation and United Technologies Group publish comprehensive sustainability reports.

-In contrast, Simpson Manufacturing does not report on its sustainability efforts nor disclose GHG data.
+In contrast, Simpson Manufacturing does not report on its sustainability efforts or disclose GHG data.
 Climate change is one of the most financially significant environmental issues currently facing investors.
-Occupational safety and health, vendor and labor standards, waste and water reduction targets and product related environmental impacts are particularly important ESG considerations in Simpson Manufacturing’s sector and may have the potential to pose significant regulatory, legal, reputational and financial risks.
+Occupational safety and health, vendor and labor standards, waste and water reduction targets, and product related environmental impacts are important ESG considerations in Simpson Manufacturing’s sector and may have the potential to pose significant regulatory, legal, reputational and financial risks.